noahtheprogrammer/soltrade/README.md

 python -m pip install poetry
 poetry install
 ```

+### Self-Hosted Jupiter API Support

+You can set custom URLs on `jupiter_swap_api` in `config.json` for any self-hosted Jupiter APIs.
+Like the [V6 Swap API](https://station.jup.ag/docs/apis/self-hosted), [Public Jupiter API](https://www.jupiterapi.com/) or [QuickNode's Metis API](https://marketplace.quicknode.com/add-on/metis-jupiter-v6-swap-api).
+We default to the [Public Jupiter API](https://www.jupiterapi.com/) since its faster and has higher rate limits that the Jupiter hosted endpoint.

 ### Usage
 Make sure you have deposited at least 1 $USDC in your connected wallet for Soltrade to begin trading, along with 0.1 $SOL to pay for gas.